 Looking for other pumpkin deserts?

-How to store Keto Pumpkin Cheesecake?
+How to store and freeze Keto Pumpkin Cheesecake?

 To refrigerate: Prior to refrigerating it, ensure it is completely cool.
 Then, place it in an air-tight container and refrigerate for up to 5 days.